 2.3.
 MATLAB Scripts

-Scripts are files, with a .m file name extension, containing the same type of commands that one might enter in the Command Window.
-Scripts simplify the task of developing a correct program because they allow code to be saved, modified and run repeatedly; whereas, code typed into command widow would need to retyped with any needed corrections to be run again.
+Scripts are files with a .m file name extension containing the same type of commands that one might enter in the Command Window.
+Scripts simplify the task of developing a correct program because they allow code to be saved, modified, and run repeatedly; whereas, to re-run code typed into the Command Window, the code would need to be retyped with any needed corrections.

-You will see in the development environment that MATLAB also support a new type of script file called a Live Script.
-Live scripts can be more interactive with output optionally display inline within the code.
-The code examples in this book may be used in either traditional scripts or live scripts.
-MathWorks has considerable documentation and demonstration videos about the use of live scripts, so I’ll refer you to those.
+You will see in the development environment that MATLAB also supports a new type of script file called a Live Script.
+Live scripts can be more interactive with output optionally displayed inline within the code.
+The code examples in this book may be used in traditional or live scripts.
+MathWorks has considerable documentation and demonstration videos about the use of live scripts.

-Here are few important points to know about script files.
+Here are a few important points to know about script files.

 • Like the Command Window, scripts access variables from the global Workspace.

-• Create a script with the command edit myscript.m or from the Home tab, either New Script, or New -> Script.
+• Create a script with the command edit myscript.m, or from the Home tab, select either New Script, or New -> Script.

-• It is possible to test just one or two lines of code at a time to verify the expected results.
+• It is possible to run just one or two lines of code at a time to verify the expected results.

 • Use the mouse to highlight a few lines of code, then press the F9 key on the keyboard to execute just those lines of code.

 • Another way to execute a few lines is to make those lines a section.
-The percent sign (%) is the beginning of a comment line.
+The percent sign (%) begins a comment line.
 Two percent signs and a space character (%%) at the beginning of a line mark a section boundary.
-Select a section by clicking anywhere in the section and then, in the editor tab ribbon, click on run section.
+Select a section by clicking anywhere in the section and then click on run section in the editor tab ribbon.

 2.3.1.
 Displaying Results

-As you read about MATLAB, you will quickly notice that sometimes a semicolon (;) is placed at end of commands, but not always.
+As you read MATLAB code, you will quickly notice that sometimes a semicolon (;) is placed at the end of commands, but not always.

 • The semicolon suppresses output.